 Slow and Steady

 For more than a century, Heinz wisely followed a “don’t mess with success” policy; only bottle shapes and sizes changed significantly.
-Plastic squeeze bottles were perhaps the best thing to happen to ketchup since the tomato, and the latest trend, upside-down “Easy Squeeze” bottles, are a work of genius that should earn someone a MacArthur Fellowship.
-Of less certain distinction was the range of bright ketchup colors Heinz experimented with a few years ago.
+Plastic squeeze bottles were perhaps the best thing to happen to ketchup since the tomato, and today’s upside-down “Easy Squeeze” bottles are even better.
+Of less certain distinction was the range of bright ketchup colors Heinz experimented with around the year 2000.
 First green ketchup appeared on the shelves, then purple (my personal favorite), and even, briefly, blue, pink, orange, and teal.
 While claiming the colors were “very popular with consumers,” the company nevertheless discontinued them after a short time.
 Although they tasted just like red ketchup, I suspect too many people found the notion of blue tomatoes cognitively dissonant.
 Or maybe it’s just that kids quickly tire of novelty.

 For a brief period in 1981, the Reagan administration decreed that ketchup could be considered a vegetable for the purpose of satisfying nutritional requirements for school lunches.
 Because the government’s edict used the spelling “ketchup,” Del Monte found itself unable to sell its Catsup to schools, and quickly changed its spelling.
 Although public outcry soon resulted in ketchup’s removal from the vegetable list, Del Monte kept its new spelling.
 That appears to have settled the question of spelling once and for all, while leaving unresolved the puzzle of why ketchup wasn’t considered a fruit.
 But it could have been worse: if ketchup had maintained its original formula, it might now be considered a meat.